Frequently Asked Questions

 What will the All of Us research program ask of me as a participant over time?

 If you decide to join the All of Us Research Program, we will ask you to share different kinds of information.
 We will ask you basic information like your name and where you live.
 We will ask you questions about your health, family, home, and work.
 If you have an electronic health record, we will ask for access.
-We will ask you to go to the Northwestern Medicine All of Us Participant Center.
+We will ask you to go to one of the Northwestern Medicine All of Us Participant Centers.
 At this appointment we will measure your weight, height, hips, and waist, as well as take your blood pressure and heart rate.
-We will ask you to give samples, like blood or urine, at the appointment.
+We will ask you to give samples, like blood and urine, at the appointment.